qie-zi/hello-world/README.md

-this is first file on git-hub
+it's the first file on git-hub haha
-haha